amendl/sndisplay-python/README.md

 # sndisplay-python
-Porting [sndisplay] library to PyROOT.
-All credits should go to the original code.
-This is just a wrapper.
+Porting [sndisplay](https://github.com/emchauve/sndisplay/tree/master) library to PyROOT.
+All credits should go to the original code, this is just a wrapper.

 Example:
 ```